 In order to establish vaccination requirements and ensure that staff are appropriately trained in safety issues, Environmental Health & Safety (EH&S) uses two forms.
 One is the Vaccination Requirements Evaluation (VRE) form, and the other is the Training Requirements Evaluation (TRE) form.
 The VRE is accessed via the Enterprise Health Employee portal and the TRE is located in Hutch Learning.
 The two forms help EH&S ensure that the SCCA complies with Washington state regulations.

-Each employee is responsible for completing an HEA form with assistance from his or her supervisor upon hire.
-The worker is asked to review the HEA for changes annually, and when he or she changes positions within Fred Hutch.
+Each worker is responsible for completing the VRE and TRE forms with assistance from his or her supervisor upon hire.
+The worker is asked to review the forms for changes annually, and when he or she changes positions within the SCCA.

-The HEA allows staff to report any exposures that apply to his or her position to EH&S. This information is then used to determine the appropriate safety training, as follows:
+The TRE allows each worker to report any exposures that apply to his or her position to EH&S. This information is then used to determine the appropriate safety training, as follows:

 - Staff who work with radioactive materials in a Fred Hutch-owned or operated lab may be required to wear a dosimeter and to take either the two-hour or eight-hour Radiation Safety Training course, depending on prior radiation experience and/or training.

 - Staff who work with chemicals in a laboratory must take Lab Safety Training.

 - Staff who handle human blood, body fluids, unfixed tissue or organs, or who handle blood, organs, or tissues from animals infected with human bloodborne pathogens and/or who work in HIV labs must take the New Employee Bloodborne Pathogens (BBP) Training upon hire, and annually thereafter.

 - Staff who handle chemicals in a non-lab environment such as Animal Health Resources (AHR), Facilities Engineering (FE), or glassware must be trained by their supervisors as described in Chapter II, and must attend annual hazard communication training provided by EH&S.